|

 people across the UK who receive it.
 Of these 2800 applications

 only 37% have been approved.
-Less than 0.3% of those receiving homelessness
+Less than 0.3% of those receiving

-benefits are immigrants from accession countries, and this group
+homelessness benefits are immigrants from accession countries,

-97% have been refused immediately.
+benefit, of which 97% have been refused immediately.

 New migrants lower wages.

-Recent Home Office research suggests that wages among existing workers
+Recent Home Office research suggests that wages among existing

-actually shows a rise.
+research actually shows a rise.

 Immigration is a drain on the economy.